Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/05-collective-communication.md

-    int count,              /* The number of elements of data */ MPI_Datatype datatype,  /* The data type of the data */ int root,               /* The rank which the data should be sent from */ MPI_Comm comm           /* The communicator to handle the communication */ );
+    int count,              /* The number of elements of data */ MPI_Datatype datatype,  /* The data type of the data */ int root,               /* The rank which the data should be sent from */ MPI_Comm comm           /* The communicator containing the ranks to broadcast to */ );
 ```